HGVSnomenclature/VarNomen/_bg-material/simple.md

 ### Genomic reference sequences

-For human the reference sequence **accession number** directly in front of the version number gives the number of the chromosome, 1-22 and 23 for the X-chromosome and 24 for the Y-chromosome.
+For human the reference sequence **accession number** directly in front of the version number gives the number of the chromosome: 1-22, 23 for the X-chromosome and 24 for the Y-chromosome.
 In NC\_000023.10 this number is "23" so a reference sequence of human **chromosome X**.

 In many cases the reference sequence is not given but a **genome build** is mentioned.
 The genome build has two formats, either "hg" and a number (hg18, hg19, hg38) or "GRCh/NCBI" and a number (NCBI35, NCBI36, GRCh37, GRCh38).
-Having the reference sequence is exact, when it is missing it is very informative to know the genome build.
+Having the genomic reference sequence (like NC\_000023.10) is exact.
+When it is missing one needs to know the genome build used.
 The difference is that genome builds are versioned as well, so called **"patches"** (e.g. p1) in which errors are corrected.

 Genomic reference sequences can also be based on smaller sequences, usually including a specific gene or specifically named genomic segment only.
-The most frequently used are **LRG_s** (Locus Genomic Reference sequences, format LRG\_199) or NG\_s (RefSeq Gene reference sequences, format NG\_012232.1).
+The most frequently used are **LRG's** (Locus Genomic Reference sequences, format LRG\_199) or NG's (RefSeq Gene reference sequences, format NG\_012232.1).

 ### Coding DNA reference sequences